globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Reference**: *global-unique-id.json*

-Globally Unique ID of the recording of the plot at a specific time and by a specific organization.
+Globally Unique ID of the recording of the plot at a specific time and by a specific organisation.

 .. raw:: html

-    <script src="_static/docson/widget.js" data-schema="../schema//global-unique-id.json"></script>
+    <script src="_static/docson/widget.js" data-schema="../schema/global-unique-id.json"></script>

 4.1.2 Farm ID